How to use Sanity CMS for AB testing and website personalization

 • Real-time personalization analytics

 Croct allows you to track how different user segments interact with your content in real time, allowing you to adapt experiences on the fly.
-Dashboards are fueled with real-time data, and you don't need to integrate it with another analytics tool.
+Dashboards are fueled with real-time data (no sampling), and you don't need to integrate it with another analytics tool.

 • Seamless integration